tracychms/profiling/README.md

 ### 6. Kickoff auto profile with multiple SKUs

-Run the `deploy` GitHub action.
-It will kick off the model deployment.
-After it's completed, `profile` action will automatically started.
+Modify the `profile` GitHub action with desired list of SKUs in the format of `["sku:num_concurrent_requests", "sku:num_concurrent_requests"]`.
+It will auto kick off the model deployment and profiling on the SKU.

 # Documentation